rsksmart/rsk-powhsm/docs/blockchain-bookkeeping.md

 ### Updating

-In order to update the `blockchain_state` of an *initialized* HSM 2.x device, we define the operations `advanceBlockchain` and `resetAdvanceBlockchain`.
+In order to update the `blockchain_state` of an *initialized* powHSM device, we define the operations `advanceBlockchain` and `resetAdvanceBlockchain`.

 #### Context and preliminaries